-The Emergency First Response Course is aimed for people of all age.
+The Emergency First Response Course is aimed for people of all ages.
 Learn to give CPR and First Aid to someone in need!
-EFR is a one day course which teaches you the fundamentals in coping with an emergency situation (including use of Automated External Defibrillator).
+EFR is a one-day course that teaches you the fundamentals of coping with an emergency situation (including the use of an Automated External Defibrillator).
 A valid EFR certificate is mandatory to begin the PADI Rescue Diver Course.

 Includes: The course includes EFR Manual and Quick Reference Card.

 Emergency First Response training focuses on building confidence in lay rescuers and increasing their willingness to respond when faced with a medical emergency.
-Course participants learn simple to follow steps for emergency care and practice applying skills in a nonstressful learning environment.
-All courses are supported by self-study manuals, videos and quick reference cards to enhance learning and allow you start learning right away.
+Course participants learn simple-to-follow steps for emergency care and practice applying skills in a nonstressful learning environment.
+All courses are supported by self-study manuals, videos, and quick reference cards to enhance learning and allow you to start learning right away.

 - Primary Care (CPR) – This course teaches you the steps and techniques for handling life-threatening emergencies.
-You’ll practice eight skills for aiding patients who aren’t breathing, have no heartbeat, may have a spinal injury, may be in shock or who may have serious bleeding.
-You’ll learn to how to perform CPR and continue to monitor the patient, so that you provide every possible chance of survival while waiting for emergency medical services to arrive.
+You’ll practice eight skills for aiding patients who aren’t breathing, have any heartbeat, may have a spinal injury, may be in shock, or may have serious bleeding.
+You’ll learn how to perform CPR and continue to monitor the patient so that you provide every possible chance of survival while waiting for emergency medical services to arrive.

 - Secondary Care (First Aid) – Because many medical conditions are not life-threatening and emergency medical services are sometimes delayed or unavailable, this course teaches you how to provide first aid that eases pain and reduces the risk of further harm.
 You’ll learn to assess a variety of injuries and illnesses and practice bandaging and splinting.